 Let There Be Lights…and Lots of Other Cool Stuff

-The Internet of Things (IoT) and smart homes offer residents the ability to switch on lights, open doors, or close automated window shades.
+The Internet of Things (IoT) and smart homes offer residents the ability to switch on.
+Such as lights, open doors, or closed automated window shades.
 But those actions are more or less binary—on/off, open/close.
 In real life, people want endless variations in between.
 And this is especially important for people with disabilities as well as our aging population.

 That’s what Accenture and Phillips did using EMOTIV Insight Brainwear which leverages Brain-Computer Interface (BCI), to develop software for people with ALS.
-When connected to a tablet and eye-tracking system, the wearable technology allowed ALS patients to use machine learning algorithms and EMOTIV’s neurotechnology to recognize brain patterns to control lighting, smart TVs, and more.
+When connected to a tablet and eye-tracking system, the wearable technology allowed ALS patients to use machine learning algorithms.
+And it also allowed EMOTIV’s neurotechnology to recognize brain patterns to control lighting, smart TVs, and more.

-“This proof of concept shows the potential of wearable technology in a powerful new way —helping people with serious diseases and mobility issues take back some control of their lives through digital innovation,” said Paul Daugherty, Accenture’s chief technology officer.
-“It is another demonstration of how Accenture and Philips, collaborating with other technology innovators, seek to improve the lives of people with healthcare challenges.”
+“This proof of concept shows the potential of wearable technology in a powerful new way.
+It helps people with serious diseases and mobility issues.
+This technology could take back some control of their lives through digital innovation,” said Paul Daugherty, Accenture’s chief technology officer.
+“It is another demonstration of how Accenture and Philips, collaborating with other technology innovators.
+And together seek a way to improve the lives of people with healthcare challenges.”

 Getting Personal in the AR/VR World

-When most developers think about the AR/VR environment, they think about how they can enhance button-smashing with more exciting shooting action, bigger explosions, and more fiery crashes.
-But EMOTIV’s BCI API can be used to create an entirely different set of infinitely cool elements by personalizing the AR/VR environment based on feedback from the user’s brainwaves and how each person is interacting with the app.
+When most developers think about the AR/VR environment, they think about how they can enhance buttons.
+Smashing them with more exciting shooting action, bigger explosions, and more fiery crashes.
+But EMOTIV’s BCI API can be used to create an entirely different set of infinitely cool elements.
+Like personalizing the AR/VR environment based on feedback from the user’s brainwaves.
+Or how each person is interacting with the app.
 Imagine creating apps that adjust colors, player levels, sounds, and other immersive elements depending on what the user is feeling or thinking at that very moment.
 It’s like injecting a bit of magic into your AR/VR world.

 In a mind-blowing example of how BCI API can elevate the user experience, take a cue from the mind-bending Acura Mood Roads interactive driving experience that took place at the 2017 Sundance Film Festival.
 It can give you a peek into how you can sweeten your games and other AR/VR apps.

 Equipped with an EMOTIV headset, users entered a spherical motion simulator that replicated the look and feel of the Acura NSX cockpit.
-Using a neurofeedback loop, the users’ brainwaves interacted with the motion sphere to create a unique road scape for each individual—rolling hills or steep terrain, hairpin curves or smooth highways, vibrant colors or subtle hues, all while taking in an ambient soundscape tuned to each user.
+Using a neurofeedback loop, the users’ brainwaves interacted with the motion sphere to create a unique road scape.
+Like rolling hills or steep terrain, hairpin curves or smooth highways, vibrant colors or subtle hues.
+All while taking in an ambient soundscape tuned to each user.